Graduate Diploma of Communication

-|Award granted ||Graduate Diploma of Media and Communication|
+|Award granted ||Graduate Diploma of Communication|

-|Campus||Offered at Melbourne Burwood Campus|
+|Campus||Offered at Burwood (Melbourne)|

 |Length||1 year full-time or part-time equivalent|